Pink Princess Philodendron: Complete Care Guide

 But if you do want to give it a try, take a cutting from the most highly variegated portion of your plant.
 Make sure that it receives consistent, bright, indirect light throughout the propagation process.

-This video from OnlyPlants takes you through the propagation process and how it may help your plant regain lost variegation:
+Otherwise this video from OnlyPlants takes you through the propagation process and how it may help your plant regain lost variegation:

 Potential Problems to Look Out For